KlosRadieschen/cidergo/README.md

 > [!TIP]
 > [Cider](https://cider.sh) is a client for Apple Music that works on all major operating systems.

 CiderGo is designed for developers looking to build applications that control your local Cider app.
-This library simplifies interactions with the Cider RPC, offering programmatic control over music playback.
+This library simplifies interactions with the Cider RPC, offering easy control over music playback.

 ## Current Features

-This library currently support all endpoints of /api/v1/playback (which is basically all of them).
+This library currently support all functional endpoints.

 ## Installation